Metallak: Legacy

-Metallak was well known by early European settlers in the area and was on friendly terms with most of them.
-Blinded by accidents in his later years, Metallak died a pauper in February 1847 at the reputed age of 120.
-His name survives in place names such as Metallak Island in Umbagog Lake and Richardson Lake, Metallak Pond, Metallak Brook, and two different Metallak Mountains, one in Maine and one in New Hampshire.
-A locomotive at the Mount Washington Cog Railway is also named after him.
-He was a friend of Governor Enoch Lincoln.

 Metallak is buried in Stewartstown, New Hampshire.
 On the gravestone is written "last of the Coashaukes".
 Along Route 145, a New Hampshire historical marker (number 47) notes his nearby gravesite.
-It reads:

-"Hunter, trapper, fisherman and guide, well and favorably known by the region's early settlers.
+It reads:"Hunter, trapper, fisherman and guide, well and favorably known by the region's early settlers.
 'The Lone Indian of the Magalloway' was the last survivor of a band of Abnaki inhabiting the Upper Androscoggin.
 Blinded by accidents, Metallak died a town charge in 1847 at the reputed age of 120.
 He is buried in the North Hill Cemetery on road to the east."
+His name survives in place names such as Metallak Island in Umbagog Lake and Richardson Lake, Metallak Pond, Metallak Brook, and two different Metallak Mountains, one in Maine and one in New Hampshire.
+A locomotive at the Mount Washington Cog Railway is also named after him.
+He was a friend of Governor Enoch Lincoln.

-Various spellings of his name include Metalluc, Matalak, Metalak, Mettalak, Metalluk, and Netalluc.
+Various spellings of his name include Metalluc, Matalak, Metalak, Mettalak, Metalluk, and Netalluc.; Metallic and Natalluc ^{:104}; Mettalak, Metalluc, Matalak, Metalak ^{:20.} A few BMD records for his children include the name "Louis" as their father.